pdc-endeavour/sonar-scanner/README.md

     steps {
         <run your regular npm build>
-        // Stash all files needed for the sonarqube Analysis stash name: 'SonarQubeResultFiles', includes: 'sonar-project.properties,src/**/*,<other files you define in sonar-project.properties>'
+        // Stash all files needed for the sonarqube Analysis stash name: 'SonarQubeResultFiles', includes: '<files you define in sonar-project.properties which aren't in version control>'
     }
 }

 stage('SonarQube') {
     agent {
-        // Run the SonarQube analysis with the sonar-scanner Docker container with NodeJS support. docker 'infosupport/sonar-scanner:node-10'
+        // Run the SonarQube analysis with the sonar-scanner Docker container with NodeJS support docker 'infosupport/sonar-scanner:node-10'
     }
-    options {
-        // Do not perform a Git clone.
-All files needed are in the stash. skipDefaultCheckout()
-    }
     steps {
         // Unstash all files needed for the sonarqube Analysis unstash 'SonarQubeResultFiles'

-        withSonarQubeEnv("sonar") {
+        // Run Sonar Scanner with Typescript support withSonarQubeEnv("sonar") {
-            sh "sonar-scanner"
+            sh """#!/bin/bash -e
+                npm install typescript
+                sonar-scanner
+            """
         }

-        timeout(time: 30, unit: "MINUTES") {
+        // Wait for the callback from SonarQube to enable the build to fail timeout(time: 30, unit: "MINUTES") {
             waitForQualityGate abortPipeline: true
         }